KablamoOSS/kerosene/packages/kerosene/readme.md

 ### `SECOND`

-1000 milliseconds
+Milliseconds in one second (1,000).

 ### `MINUTE`

-60,000 milliseconds
+Milliseconds in one minute (60,000).

 ### `HOUR`

-3,600,000 milliseconds
+Milliseconds in one hour (3,600,000).

 ### `DAY`

-86,400,000 milliseconds
+Milliseconds in one 24-hour day (86,400,000).

 ### `Month`

-A 0-indexed enum for the months of the Gregorian Calendar
+A 0-indexed enum for the months of the Gregorian Calendar.

 ### `DayOfWeek`

-A 0-indexed enum for the days of the week
+A 0-indexed enum for the days of the week, starting at Sunday.

 ### `getCalendarWeeks(month, startOfWeek)`